lamikr/rocm_sdk_builder/README.md

 ## Installation Requirements

-ROCM SDK Builder has been tested on Mageia 9, Fedora 39, Fedora 40, Ubuntu 22.04, Ubuntu 23.10, Ubuntu 24.04, Linux Mint 21, Arch and Manjaro Linux distributions.
+ROCM SDK Builder has been tested on Mageia 9, Fedora 39, Fedora 40, Ubuntu 22.04, Ubuntu 23.10, Ubuntu 24.04, Linux Mint 21, Arch, Manjaro and Void Linux distributions.

 Build system itself has been written with bash shell language to limit external dependencies to minimal but the applications build and installed will have their own build time dependencies that can be installed by executing script: